wang-ye/wang-ye.github.io/_posts/2017-07-25-a-note-on-meta-classes.md

 <__main__.MyShinyClass object at 0x8997cec>
 ```

-The metaclass, after all, is a class that creates other classes. *type* is a built-in metaclass.
-You can create customized metaclass.
+As you can see, a class created with class keyword can be *equivalently* constructed with *type* keyword. *type* thus can be viewed as a class factory -- by passing different parameters, you create different classes with it.
+You can also customize with *type*:

 ```python
 class UpperAttrMetaclass(type):

     def __new__(cls, clsname, bases, dct):
         uppercase_attr = {}
         for name, val in dct.items():
             if not name.startswith('__'):